hafizrahman1/countries/NOTES.md

  2. country capital
  3. country currency

- Which country would you like to know details
+ Which country would you like to know more about?
  1. country name, capital, currency,population, area, etc

  ask the user if they would like to consider the menu again!

  What is a regions?
+ -Different continets around the world.